 With those trends in mind, an excellent place for HR leaders to start is by establishing ongoing, monthly monitoring of DEI metrics, including race, ethnicity, and gender pay gaps (pay equity) with the help of an expert, external technology partner.
 In an ever-changing landscape of DEI-related laws and initiatives, doing so will help companies not only reduce risk but achieve greater success as well.

-To find out more, download our white paper, DEI in ESG Reporting, and consider undergoing a comprehensive Equal Pay Risk Assessment.
+To find out more, read our guides, Workplace Equity Resources, and consider undergoing a comprehensive Equal Pay Risk Assessment.